ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 * `IBankIdSignConfigurationProvider` : List the registered configuraitons (SameDevice / Other Device)
 * `IBankIdSignService` : Initiate and resulve the result of sign flow

+Here is a minimal sample.
+See `Standalone.MvcSample` for more details.

 ```csharp
 [AllowAnonymous]